 Risk assessments & security.

-Completing a risk assessment and security protocol form
+How do I complete a risk assessment and security protocol?

 The following guidance equips freelance journalists to identify potential risks to their safety and security, classify threats and put measures in place to mitigate risk.